Savers Value Village logo

 Opportunities

-• SUSTAINABILITY: Growing consumer demand for circular economy solutions
+• SUSTAINABILITY: Growing consumer demand for circular fashion is a tailwind.

 Threats